 The international community has also taken note.
 In late 2013, IBM Research opened its first African office in Nairobi; it added another in Johannesburg, South Africa, in 2016.
 Earlier this year Google opened a new AI lab in Accra, Ghana, and next year ICLR, a major AI research conference, will host its event in Addis Ababa, Ethiopia.

 The shift is a positive one for the field, which has suffered from a lack of diversity and, in many ways, a detachment from the real world.
-Many of the academic and corporate research labs that dominate AI research are concentrated in wealthy bubbles of innovation like Silicon Valley and China’s Zhongguancun, outside Beijing.
+Many of the academic and corporate research labs that dominate AI research are concentrated in wealthy bubbles of innovation like Silicon Valley and China’s Zhongguancun in Beijing.
 That limited purview shows in the scope of the products these hubs create.
 Africa, on the other hand, might offer a context with which AI can return to its original promise: creating technology that tackles pressing global challenges like hunger, poverty, and disease.

 “I think for anyone who’s looking for tough challenges,” says Wayua, “this is the place to be.”